redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 Logs and configuration files have been fetched to the `workspace/results/` directory.
 Some useful ones are from:

+* TripleO: `/home/stack/introspection/` has the introspection results in JSON
 * TripleO: `/var/log/containers/ironic/ironic-conductor.log`
 * TripleO: `/var/log/containers/ironic-inspector/ironic-inspector.log`
 * TripleO: `/var/log/containers/ironic-inspector/ramdisk/` contains `tar.gz` files for each